Nov 10, 2023

 Don't forget Black Friday used car deals

 The downside about some of the promotions on new cars (such as APR financing offers) is that they require a good credit rating.
 This caveat prevents a lot of car buyers from taking advantage of a good deal.
 One of the reasons it's so difficult to get approved for financing on a brand new car is because—let's face it—brand new cars cost a lot of money.
-In fact, the average price of a new car in Canada recently hit $40,000.
-Getting approved for that amount can be challenging even if your credit rating is decent.
+Getting approved for a large amount of money can be challenging even if your credit rating is decent.
 But don’t worry, there are still some incredible offers out there if you know where to look.

 Flip the dealership flyer over.
 See the pre-owned vehicle inventory?
 That is where some of the best deals are found this Black Friday (and all year round).
 Not convinced that a used car is the way to go?
 There are lots of undeniable reasons to choose a pre-owned vehicle:

 - Someone else pays the depreciation.
 Sure, you can take 15-20% off the manufacturer’s pricing on a new car.
 But new vehicles depreciate as much as 30% in the first year alone.
 When you buy a used car, someone else takes the hit on depreciation.

 - Certified Pre-Owned (CPO) vehicles offer similar financing incentives to new models.

 - Buying a used car from a dealership means professional-grade inspection, servicing, and even renewed warranties.
 Even used cars that are not certified by the manufacturer get professional-level servicing and maintenance before being put on the market.

 If you're intent on taking advantage of the Black Friday sales, remember that some promotions and incentives will be available all month long but some will be for just the day or weekend.
 In anticipation of finding a great deal, here's how you can get yourself ready ahead of time.